facebook/create-react-app/packages/react-scripts/template/README.md

 ><img src="http://i.imgur.com/yVNNHJM.png" width="300">

->**For VS Code users**
+>**For Visual Studio Code users**

->Because VS Code ESLint plugin requires you to create your own ESLint configuration file at the root directory, you have to also include `eslint-config-react-app` in it.
+>VS Code ESLint plugin automatically detects Create React App's configuration file.
+So you do not need to create `eslintrc.json` at the root directory, except when you want to add your own rules.
+In that case, you should include CRA's config by adding this line:

->Add this line to `./.eslintrc.json`:

 >```js
 {